Main illustration: Joshuah Miranda

 Picture this: You’re a product designer with a handful of years on your career path.
 You’ve cut your teeth on a few big launches and earned your stripes as a solid “mid level” product designer.

 Like many designers, you’re curious and ambitious.
 You look to the future and ask yourself, where do I want to be this time next year?
 What about in five years?
 What’s next for me?

 Developing your product design career as an individual contributor

 There’s a classic fork in the road for product designers who are looking to grow in their career.
 One career path leads to management: to running teams and projects, to managing people, to creating impact through others.
-The other path, the one I’ll focus on in this post, continues along the journey of individual contributor: to mastery of the craft of design, to leadership without the need to manage, to above all else shipping great work.
+The other path – the one I’ll focus on in this post – continues along the journey of the individual contributor: to mastery of the craft of design, leadership without the need to manage, and, above all else, shipping great work.

 As a designer on the management path, a large part of my focus has been to help individual contributor (IC) designers to develop in their role.
 I’ve been fortunate in that this has given me a valuable perspective on career growth for ICs.